danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md

 ### Common Use Cases

+This starter kit provides the foundation for:
 - **Email Summarization**: Use AI services to summarize email content
 - **Content Categorization**: Route emails based on content analysis
 - **Notification Workflows**: Send alerts for specific email types
 - **CRM Integration**: Automatically create leads or tickets
 - **Document Processing**: Analyze and process email attachments

+**Implementation Required**: These use cases require additional development and customization beyond what's provided in this starter kit.

 ## Security Features